brunacosta03/sem4pi_22_23/readme.md

 Assuming the build was done, we can run the application through the files:

-eCourse - User
+eCourse - Manager

-    run-user.bat
+    run-manager.bat
     or
-    run-user.sh
+    run-manager.sh

+eCourse - Teacher

+    run-teacher.bat
+    or
+    run-teacher.sh

+eCourse - Student

+    run-student.bat
+    or
+    run-student.sh

 ## 6. How to Install/Deploy into Another Machine (or Virtual Machine)

-For example if you want to deploy into another machine eCourse - User you need to:
+For example if you want to deploy into another machine eCourse - Manager you need to:

     rebuild-all.bat
-    run-user.bat
+    run-manager.bat
     or
     rebuild-all.sh
-    run-user.sh
+    run-manager.sh

 ## 7. How to Generate PlantUML Diagrams